beatcoinpl/Private-API/README.md

 ## All methods
 ```
-info - Get info about your account.
+info - get info about your account.
-trade - Use Trade method to make a new offer on market.
+trade - use Trade method to make a new offer on market.
-trades - See your active orders in specify markets
+trades - see your active orders in specify markets
-orders -  See all active orders in specify markets
+orders -  see all active orders in specify markets
 cancel - put id of action you want to cancel
 history - history of orders
 ```